turnerlabs/cstore/README.md

 │           └── fargate.yml
 │           └── docker-compose.yml
 ```
 The `cstore.yml` catalog and hidden `.cstore` ghost files reference the stored `*.env` files.
-These files no longer need to be checked into source control.
+Secrets no longer need to be checked into source control.

 When the repository has been cloned or the project shared, running `$ cstore pull` in the same directory as the `cstore.yml` catalog file or any of the `.cstore` ghost files will locate, download, and decrypt the configuration files to their respective original location restoring the project's environment configuration.